 Let me share a little secret with you – You are going to fail.
 You’ll have multiple failures in diverse areas in life.
 It’s what you do with them that predicts if you’ll be an overall success.

-This post is a two part series.
+This post is a two-part series.
 Today we’ll introduce the post and talk about the first two angles.
-Tomorrow or the next day, I’ll post the follow up with the final two angles and some quotes that serve as good reminders.
+Tomorrow or the next day, I’ll post the follow-up with the final two angles and some quotes that serve as good reminders.
 Subscribe to my feed to be notified when that posts.

 Angle #1 – Include Failing In Your Planning

-If you include failure in your plans you have three potential outcomes that I can see, can anyone see any others?
+If you include failure in your plans, you have three potential outcomes that I can see.
+Can anyone see any others?

 - You Wasted Some Time – No good came of it.
 Those scenarios didn’t happen.
-You wasted the time thinking about and discussing the potential failures. (or did you?)
+You wasted time thinking about and discussing the potential failures. (or did you?)

 - You Averted Failure – Through talking out potential failure points and poking theoretical holes in your approach, you actually realized a mistake and changed the plans.

-- You Knew What To Do When You Failed – Because you had discussed some failure paths ahead of time when presented with one that mirrored or was similar to a discussed fail path you already knew how to handle it.
+- You Knew What To Do When You Failed – Because you had discussed some failure paths ahead of time when presented with one that mirrored or was similar to a discussed fail path, you already knew how to handle it.
 Even if presented with a very different failure path, you still knew what you would do in the event of a failure.

 Angle #2 – Embrace Your Failures (Plan to learn from failure)